nichia/my-favetools/README.md

 ## Usage
 Open up another terminal and copy/paste the IP server address into a web browser URL (usually http://localhost:9393) to use the application.
 Sign up and login to keep track of and share your favorite tools.
+Or, you can use this pre-made user setting to login:
+    $ username: jade
+    $ password: Pass1@

 ## Contributing
 Bug reports and pull requests are welcome on GitHub at https://github.com/nichia/my-favetools.